clundie/better-feedly-style/README.md

 better-feedly-style
 ===================

-Better style sheet for Feedly
+My style sheet for Feedly

 Set `feedly.css` as a custom style sheet in your browser.

-I wrote this because Feedly's design wastes a lot of space compared with the way I like to read.

-It makes the Feedly display more dense, for example:

-- White space is reduced.
-- Line heights are reduced.
+This changes the look of my Feedly page to suit my preferences.
+I use the "Title-Only View" of the Today page.

+- Font sizes, line heights, and white space are changed.
 - Images are limited to small sizes.
 You can zoom by hovering.
 - Sharing widgets and some other buttons are removed.